 If you’re low on funds, stay on-guard and shield yourselves from potential online (or offline) scams.
 On that same note, there is rarely a perfect way to become rich with little effort unless there’s some kind of illegal activity going on.

-Go to websites, like those of the FBI, FTC that have a wealth of information on the latest scams making the rounds.
+Go to websites like those of the FBI and FTC that have a wealth of information on the latest scams making the rounds.
 They also provide ways to report them if you have been a victim.

-And with all offers, keep with the rule of thumb that says:
+And as with all offers, keep in mind the rule of thumb that says:

 “If it is too good to be true, it probably is.”